Hestercombe Gardens: Garden architecture

 Edward Lutyens held exclusive responsibility for the construction planning, architectural facets of the formal garden, and the selection and use of the building elements and materials required for it.
 The manor house was not included, thus he planned the garden with a perspective away from the house.
 Lutyens incorporated Hestercombe House's natural surroundings and, most importantly, the view of the southwest English countryside that was available to him in order to achieve this goal.
 The garden is intended to be perceived by the visitor as a diversely created area.

 The outcome was a formal garden.
 Lutyens got ideas from different time periods for this garden's style.
 For instance, the idea of a square, well-structured lower area with terraces along the sides and higher up was seen in the 16th and 17th centuries.
-The elevated Dutch Garden is interpreted in today's view of the garden as a reminiscence of the Dutch influence on English Tudor gardensSimilarly, the Orangerie is situated beside the main parterre.
+The elevated Dutch Garden is interpreted in today's view of the garden as a reminiscence of the Dutch influence on English Tudor gardens Similarly, the Orangerie is situated beside the main parterre.
 It also follows a historical architectural style and intentionally imitates the design of Christopher Wren.
 Lutyens also focused on how the lines of sight interacted in each garden area.
 This idea can be seen in Italian Renaissance models like Villa Lante.
 Furthermore, the existing water basins and canals evoke elements of architectural garden concepts characterizing the 19th century.

 Inspired by this way and further developing his ideas, Lutyens preferred geometric structures in the layout of the garden areas, which alternated in many cases.
 As a result, Hestercombe Gardens have many elevation changes with stairs going up and down, aligned views, pergolas, vantage points (called "vistas"), and water features like basins and channels.
 Lutyens was careful to make sure that the buildings complemented the garden rather than overpowering it.
 He intentionally designed connections between the stonework and the plants, like the vegetation on the tall terrace walls of the side garden spaces.